oracle/weblogic-kubernetes-operator/documentation/staging/content/_index.md

 You can:
 * Supply WebLogic domain configuration using:
-  * _Domain in PV_: Locates WebLogic domain homes in a Kubernetes Persistent Volume (PV).
+  * _Domain in PV_: Locates WebLogic domain homes in a Kubernetes PersistentVolume (PV).
 This PV can reside in an NFS file system or other Kubernetes volume types.
   * _Domain in Image_: Includes a WebLogic domain home in a container image.
-  * _Model in Image_: Includes WebLogic Deploy Tooling models and archives in a container image.
+  * _Model in Image_: Includes [WebLogic Server Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling) models and archives in a container image.
 * Configure deployment of WebLogic domains as a Kubernetes resource (using a Kubernetes custom resource definition).
 * Override certain aspects of the WebLogic domain configuration; for example, use a different database password for different deployments.
 * Start and stop servers and clusters in the domain based on declarative startup parameters and desired states.
-* Scale WebLogic domains by starting and stopping Managed Servers on demand, or by integrating with a REST API to initiate scaling based on WLDF, Prometheus, Grafana, or other rules.
+* Scale WebLogic domains by starting and stopping Managed Servers on demand, or by integrating with a REST API to initiate scaling based on the WebLogic Diagnostics Framework (WLDF), Prometheus, Grafana, or other rules.
 * Expose the WebLogic Server Administration Console outside the Kubernetes cluster, if desired.
 * Expose T3 channels outside the Kubernetes domain, if desired.
 * Expose HTTP paths on a WebLogic domain outside the Kubernetes domain with load balancing, and automatically update the load balancer when Managed Servers in the WebLogic domain are started or stopped.
 * Publish operator and WebLogic Server logs into Elasticsearch and interact with them in Kibana.

-__TBD RM: The tutorial following may be out of date.
-Doc and runtime (someone should verify that the image references are still good etc.).
-We should also make clear that the difference is between it and 'quick start'.__
 {{% notice tip %}}
-The fastest way to experience the operator is to follow the [Quick Start guide]({{< relref "/quickstart/_index.md" >}}), or you can peruse our [documentation]({{< relref "/userguide/_index.md" >}}), read our [blogs](https://blogs.oracle.com/weblogicserver/how-to-weblogic-server-on-kubernetes), or try out the [samples]({{< relref "/samples/_index.md" >}}).
+The fastest way to experience the operator is to follow the [Quick Start guide]({{< relref "/quickstart/_index.md" >}}), or you can peruse our [documentation]({{< relref "/userguide/_index.md" >}}), read our [blogs](https://blogs.oracle.com/weblogicserver/how-to-weblogic-server-on-kubernetes), or try out the [samples]({{< relref "/samples/simple/_index.md" >}}).
-You can also step through the [Tutorial](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/kubernetes/hands-on-lab/README.md) using the operator to deploy and run a WebLogic domain container-packaged web application on an Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE) cluster.
+Also, you can step through the [Tutorial](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/kubernetes/hands-on-lab/README.md) using the operator to deploy and run a WebLogic domain container-packaged web application on an Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE) cluster.
 {{% /notice %}}